Lucretia/orenda/docs/notes/what-i-want.md

 end function name
 ```

-Autocompletion in an editor can aleviate the typing for the lazy.
+Autocompletion in an editor can alleviate the typing for the lazy.

 ## Other language ideas